se-edu/guides/about.md

 This work is released under the [MIT OSS license](https://opensource.org/licenses/MIT).

+## Contributing

+PRs to improve/add content are welcome.

+This website uses MarkBind documentation tool.
+[This document](tutorials/markbind.html) has some guidance on how to use it when updating contents.

+Follow the [Markdown style guide](conventions/markdown.html) in your PR.

 ## Acknowledgements

-* The `favicon.ico` is based on an icon made by [Dave Gandy](https://www.flaticon.com/authors/dave-gandy) from www.flaticon.com
+The `favicon.ico` is based on an icon made by [Dave Gandy](https://www.flaticon.com/authors/dave-gandy) from www.flaticon.com